AdenWhitworth/checkmate/README.md

 - **Scikit-learn (SKLearn)**: A machine learning library for preprocessing data, evaluating models, and implementing supplementary algorithms like scaling and validation.
 - **TensorFlow**: An end-to-end machine learning framework used for building, training, and fine-tuning AI models, including transformers and neural networks.
 - **Linchess Database**: Open-source database containing over 5 million chess puzzles with solutions, used to power interactive puzzle features at varying skill levels.
+- **Cudatoolkit**: A toolkit that provides libraries and tools for GPU-accelerated computing, enabling efficient execution of TensorFlow models on NVIDIA GPUs.
+- **CUDNN**: NVIDIA’s CUDA Deep Neural Network library, used to optimize the performance of deep learning frameworks like TensorFlow during model training and inference.
+- **Conda**: A versatile package manager that simplifies the environment setup and dependency management for Python libraries used in the project.
+- **Tqdm**: A Python library for generating progress bars, providing real-time feedback during data processing and model training.
+- **Onnxoptimizer**: A library for optimizing ONNX models by reducing size and improving inference speed without compromising accuracy.
+- **Onnxruntime**: A high-performance runtime for executing ONNX models, enabling efficient inference of trained models during gameplay.
+- **Tf2onnx**: A conversion tool that seamlessly exports TensorFlow models into the ONNX format, facilitating integration with the Checkmate backend.

 ## Getting Started
 Instructions for setting up each project can be found in their respective repositories.